Allstate vs. GEICO: Which one is the cheapest?

 Allstate vs. GEICO: Which is better rated?

-When choosing an insurance company, it's important to consider more than just price.
-Customer service, claims processing and a good online experience also matter.
-Check out the table below to see how Allstate and GEICO ranked among the best car insurance companies of 2025.
+When choosing an insurance carrierAn insurance carrier is the company that provides your car insurance policy and pays claims., consider customer service, claims handling, and online experience along with price.
+Check the table below to see how Allstate and GEICO scored among the best car insurance companies of 2025.

-Overall, Allstate received a score of 3.78, while GEICO scored 4.2.
+Overall, Allstate earned a score of 3.78, while GEICO received a score of 4.2.

 RatingsAllstateGEICO